Yelp/elastalert/docs/source/recipes/faq-md.md

 Does it support Elastic Cloud's "Cloud ID"?
 ==========

-Cloud ID is not currently supported.
+While Elastic Cloud is supported via the traditional URL connection method, connecting via Cloud ID is not currently supported.

 I need to go through an http (s) proxy to connect to Elasticsearch.
 Does ElastAlert 2 support it?
 ==========